eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Certified Data Credential

-In this case just the data provider would sign its own digital product pass credential and generating the corresponding Certified Data Credential with the proof of the content issued in a specific datetime.
+In this case just the data provider would sign its own digital product pass credential and generating the corresponding Certified Data Credential with the proof of the content issued in a specific date time.

 ![CDC Simple Verification Method](./resources/technical/simple-verification-CDC.svg)

 ## Complete Data Certification Verification

-The complete verification comparation would be happen when both Certified Data Credential (CDC) and one or more the Certified Snapshot Credentials (CSC) are available.
+The complete verification comparative would happen when both Certified Data Credential (CDC) and one or more the Certified Snapshot Credentials (CSC) are available.
 The different partial credential (CSCs) you be compared against the CDC credential hashes.
 This allows the application to know which attributes were certified by the data-auditor and with each value.

 ![CDC + CSC Complete Verification Method](./resources/technical/complete-verification-CSC-CDC.svg)